koliyo/hylo-lsp/README.md

 Proof of concept LSP server for the [Hylo](https://github.com/hylo-lang/hylo) programming language, including VS Code extension.

-The Hylo [Hylo VSCode extension](https://github.com/koliyo/hylo-vscode-extension) dynamically downloads the LSP binaries for the current machine OS/architecture.
+The [Hylo VSCode extension](https://github.com/koliyo/hylo-vscode-extension) dynamically downloads the LSP binaries for the current machine OS/architecture.

 This is currently very early in development!